-We grow up being told to be kind to others, and I feel like it’s one of those words that loses some of its meaning over time.
-So maybe instead of defining it as the broad term “nice” we should take a minute to talk about what it is not…
+You grow up being told to be kind to others, but it’s one of those words that loses some of its meaning over time.
+So maybe instead of defining it as the broad term “nice” we should take a minute to talk about what Kind is not…

 Kindness is not:

 My husband and I went through some really rocky times.
 It wasn’t pretty.
 Neither of us wanted to be in a bad place, but we were pretty stuck.
 We were walking on eggshells around each other trying not to start another argument, but didn’t really know how to move forward.